peilinUWU/rasa/data/nlu.md

 - Close this talk

 ## intent:user.question
+- can we talk
+- talk about
+- about
+- can we talk about
+- do you have more
+- do you have more to say
+- can we discuss something else
+- can we talk about something
+- can we talk more
+- do you have more topics
+- do you have more questions
+- anything els
+- are there any other options?
+- come back
+- cool! can I do something else here?
+- hello what can you do for me
+- um what now
+- so what next?
+- talk to me
+- talk to me!
+- tell me something you can do
+- show me the menu
+- show me what's possible
+- so now what
+- so what can you do
+- more info
+- ?
+- ??
+- ???
+- ??????????
 - where are you from?
 - How are you?
 - what do you like to do for fun during the weekend?